Valpy FitzGerald

-Valpy FitzGerald (aka E. V. K. FitzGerald) is a British development economist and emeritus professor of International Development Finance at the Oxford Department of International Development.
+Valpy Fitzgerald (aka E. V. K. Fitzgerald) is a British development economist and emeritus professor of International Development Finance at the Oxford Department of International Development.
 His research focus has been on international finance and taxation, income inequality, Kaleckian macroeconomics, and Latin America.
 He is the son of the noted author Penelope Fitzgerald (née Knox) and soldier Desmond Fitzgerald and the grandson of the former editor of Punch Edmund George Valpy Knox.
+His sister is notable British Neuroscientist Maria Fitzgerald.